sdbeng/sdbeng/README.md

 ** Good morning!
 How is your day going?
 I hope you have the best of time today.
 May God keep you and your family safe and healthy.

 - West AI Engineering.
 Building Agents.
 Helping the the community, integrating AI to solve everyday struggles in healthcare, insurance, education, and finance.
+Working on a special project that I think it benefits and impacts a lot of people on a vital resource that we all care.
+I really like my dev UI team and look forward to keep being an active contributor, supportive and helpful on anything to reach goals, acomplish success.

 📐 Work:
 - Scheduler App - Interactive event calendar selection to allow users book their date and times either for work or volunteer hours.